willianmrs/feature-store/README.md

 # How to Run

 To run the project, the steps to compiling the project and build the docker were defined in the make file.
 To execute it run `make build-all`.
 This command will build the `.jar` and the docker.
 It also will create a tag called `spark3docker` that can be executed using `make docker-run`.

-To be easier to run an example, inside the docker has a script called `[run-all.sh](http://run-all.sh)` that starts progressively the streamings, and after 3 minutes, starts the *Offline Aggregation.* To stop all streamings, run `stop-all.sh`.
-The script runs the following spark-submits:
+To be easier to run an example, inside the docker has a script called `[run-all.sh](http://run-all.sh)` that starts progressively the streamings, and after 3 minutes, starts the *Offline Aggregation.* The script runs the following spark-submits:

 - Start the ingest, class DataIngestionStreamMain.
 - Start the Aggregation online, class AggregationsOnlineMain.